Ski Courses for off piste, All mountain & Freeride skiing.

 Le Tour / Chamonix.

 Le Tour, at the highest end of the Chamonix valley offers great skiing for all levels both on piste and off piste.
 The front side offer’s easy terrain, ideal for learning off piste skiing.
 This is an ideal place for us to take intermediate level ski courses on the first couple of days of the course.
 The back side of the mountain offers very nice off piste terrain for our advanced and expert level courses.
 Best spots: All the back side and off the Possettes drag lift for some classic Chamonix off piste skiing.
 A short climb on foot to the top of Tete de Balme provides long backcountry ski runs.

 These ski areas are linked and offer very good couloir and open-bowl off piste skiing.
 Most of the off piste skiing in this part of Chamonix is south facing so avalanches can be frequent on warm afternoons.
 Best spots: La Floria, Brevent summit, Col Cornu and the Combe de Lachanal all offer fantastic off piste skiing.

 Les Houches / Chamonix.

-How to get to Chamonix
+How to get to Chamonix.

 Chamonix is just 1 hour drive from Geneva International airport making it one of the easiest major ski resorts to get to.
-Many companies fly into Geneva airport from most major airports.
+Many companies fly into Geneva from most major airports.
 There are also many airport transfer companies offering shared minibus or private transport to Chamonix.